 - Serve the profession.

 The department admits for all semesters.
 An ABET-accredited baccalaureate degree in engineering is required.
-Applicants are expected to have undergraduate grade-point averages of 3.0 or higher on a 4.0 scale for regular admission.
-Applicants with slightly lower grade-point averages may be admitted on provisional status.
-Applicants for full-time graduate study must submit GRE exam scores.
-The Test of English as a Foreign Language (TOEFL) is required for international applicants.
-International applicants should take the TOEFL examination as early as possible to expedite the admission process.
+Applicants are expected to have undergraduate grade-point average of 3.0 or higher on a 4.0 scale for regular admission.
+Applicants with slightly lower grade-point average may be admitted on provisional status.
+For full-time graduate study, applicants must submit GRE exam scores.
+The Test of English as a Foreign Language (TOEFL) is required for international students.
+International applicants should take the TOEFL examination as early as possible to meet the application deadlines and expedite the admission process.

 Graduate applications should be submitted online.